Skip to main content

 Rollout to all employees

-Once you save it, it is active from the next time your HR Admins log in.
-HR Admins will be prompted to enter their phone number, and we’ll send them a code (token) to verify they own the number.
+Once you save the changes, 2-Step Verification will be active the next time a user logs in.
+Users will be prompted to enter their phone number, and we’ll send them a code (token) to verify they own the number.

-By enforcing 2-Step Verification for all admin and HR staff, this applies to future HR people as well, without having to enable 2-Step Verification for them manually.
-When the HR Admin permission is enabled, the SMS confirmation becomes mandatory.
+By enforcing 2-Step Verification for all users, this applies to future users people as well, without having to enable 2-Step Verification for them manually.

 Resetting 2-step verification